AresNative/AresNative/README.md

 <h1 align="center">Hola! 👋, soy Juan José Eusebio</h1>
-<h3 align="center">217 / 5,000 Resultados de traducción Traducción I am a passionate full stack developer from Mexico, I like to develop in React and I am currently developing applications in Ionic-React but I also know PHP, Java, Angular and other languages and frameworks.</h3>
+<h3 align="center">I am a passionate full stack developer from Mexico, I like to develop in React and I am currently developing applications in Ionic-React but I also know PHP, Java, Angular and other languages and frameworks.</h3>

 - 🔭 I’m currently working on [Dum](https://github.com/AresNative/Dum.git)